DeepL Translator: DeepL Write

 In November 2022, DeepL launched a tool to improve monolingual texts in English and German, called DeepL Write.

-In December, the company removed access and informed journalists that it was only for internal use and that DeepL Write would be launched in early 2023.
 The public beta version was then released on January 17, 2023.
 In the summer of 2024, DeepL announced the availability of two more languages in DeepL Write: French and Spanish.
 By January 2024, DeepL had added an additional two: Portuguese (European and Brazilian) and Italian.

+DeepL Voice

+DeepL Voice, a real-time speech translation product, launched in November 2024.
+It includes DeepL Voice for Meetings, offered as add-ons for Microsoft Teams and Zoom that render translated speech as on-screen captions, and DeepL Voice for Conversations, a mobile tool for in-person live discussions.
+In April 2026, DeepL introduced voice-to-voice translation in more than 40 languages, extending the product to spoken output; the system uses a speech-to-text-to-speech pipeline.

+DeepL Agent

+In November 2025, DeepL launched an AI agent called DeepL Agent which is capable of operating business applications in a human-like manner.

 Reception

-The reception of DeepL Translator has been generally positive.
+The reception of DeepL has been generally positive.